Connelly Foundation: Activities and Programs

 The Foundation supports nonprofits with strong leadership, sound ideas, and attainable and well-defined goals, and prefers to support endeavors which receive funding from several sources, thereby demonstrating broad interest and future viability.
 Its philanthropy is directed toward 501(c)(3) organizations and institutions serving Philadelphia, the surrounding counties of Bucks, Chester, Delaware and Montgomery, and the city of Camden, New Jersey.

 Grant making Scope

 The foundation has awarded over $480 million in grants since its inception in 1955, mostly within the Philadelphia area.
 In 2022, the foundation awarded grants in the amount of $13,853,915.
 During the Covid 19 pandemic the foundation acted swiftly to help keep its grantees afloat by increasing its 2020 budget by 24% to $15.4 million with $6 million dedicated directly to Covid 19 funding.
-As Foundation President Tim Riley said, “With this crisis, people were drowning.
+As Foundation President Tom Riley said, “With this crisis, people were drowning.
 You can’t wait to make a proposal.”